Hidden Bullish & Trade Hidden Bearish Divergence Trading

 Moving Average Crossover Technique

-In this method, once the trading signal is given, a trader will then wait for the moving average cross over technique to give a buy/sell signal in same direction, if there is a bullish divergence set up between the price & indicator, wait for the moving average crossover system to give an upwards cross-over signal, while for a bearish diverging setup wait for the moving average crossover strategy to give a downward bearish crossover signal.
+In this method, once the trading signal is given, a trader will then wait for the moving average cross over technique to give a buy/sell signal in same direction, if there is a bullish divergence set up between the price & indicator, wait for the moving average cross-over trading method to give an upward crossover signal, while for a bearish diverging setup wait for the moving average cross-over trading strategy method to give a downwards bearish cross-over signal.

-By combining this signal with other technical indicators this way one will avoid whip-saws when it comes to trading this trading signal.
+By combining this signal with other indicators this way one will avoid fake outs in trading this signal.

-For this example we shall use an upwards market trend.
+For this example we shall use an upward market trend.
 We shall use MACD indicator.

-Because the hidden divergence setup is just a price retracement in an upwards trend we can combine this trading signal with most popular retracement tool that's the Fib retracement levels.
-The example illustrated and explained below portrays that when this trading setup formed on the trading chart, price had just hit 38.20% level.
-When price tested this level, this would have been a good level to place a buy trade order.
+Because the hidden divergence setup is just a price retracement in an upwards trend we can combine this trading signal with most popular retracement tool that's the Fibonacci retracement levels.
+The example illustrated & explained below portrays that when this trading setup formed on the trading chart, price had just hit 38.20% level.
+When price tested this level, this would have been a good level to open a buy trade order.

-In the trading example above once the buy trade was placed, a trader would then need to calculate where to put take profit for this trade.
-To do this a trader would need to use the Gold Fibo Expansion Levels.
+In the trading above example once the buy trade was placed, a trader would then need to calculate where to put take profit for this trade.
+To do this a gold trader would need to use the Gold Fibo Expansion Levels.

-The Fib expansion was drawn as shown and illustrated on the trading chart as cited below.
+The Fib extension was drawn as shown and illustrated on the trading chart as cited below.

-For this example there were 3 take-profit levels:
+For this example there were three take-profit levels:

 From this strategy combined with Fibo indicator would have provided a good trading strategy with a good amount of profit set using these take profit order levels.